-- (1) The above table of the major shareholders shows the ownership ratios calculated based on the current numbers of shares owned as of September 30, 2021. - (2) Of the shares held by Custody Bank of Japan, Ltd. (account in trust), 851,000 shares are shares of Company stock owned by the share-based payment benefits trust for officers adopted by the Company, while 225,800 shares are shares of Company stock owned by the share-based payment benefits type employee-stock ownership plan (ESOP) trust adopted by the Company.
-These shares of Company stock are recorded on the consolidated and nonconsolidated financial statements as treasury stock (as of September 30, 2021). - (3) In addition to the above, the Company owns 2,300,300 shares of treasury stock (as of September 30, 2021). - (4) Ownership ratios of major shareholders exclude treasury stock (2,300,300 shares).
+- (1) The above table of major shareholders presents ownership ratios based on shares owned as of December 31, 2021. - (2) Of the shares held by Custody Bank of Japan, Ltd. (account in trust), 851,000 shares are shares of Company stock owned by the share-based payment benefits trust for officers adopted by the Company, while 225,700 shares are shares of Company stock owned by the share-based payment benefits type employee-stock ownership plan (ESOP) trust adopted by the Company.
+These shares of Company stock are recorded on the consolidated and nonconsolidated financial statements as treasury stock. - (3) In addition to the above, the Company owns 2,020,200 shares of treasury stock. - (4) Ownership ratios of major shareholders exclude treasury stock (2,020,200 shares).